preslavrachev/preslavrachev.github.io/_posts/2018/june/2018-06-25-sportscheck-cityrun-munich-2018.md

 ---
 layout: post
-title: "SportsScheck CityRun Munich 2018 (21K)"
+title: "SportScheck CityRun Munich 2018 (21K)"
 date: '2018-06-25 00:00:00'
 tags: ["Running", "Munich"]
 ---

-For a second year in a row, on Sunday, I participated in a half-marathon organised by the sports retailer SportsScheck.
+For a second year in a row, on Sunday, I participated in a half-marathon organised by the sports retailer SportScheck.
 It was also my second official half-marathon this year, after the excruciating run in Schliersee in May.

 Unlike last year, the weather this time was absolutely perfect for such a long distance.
 Better still, of all competitions I have participated into so far, I felt in a much better physical and mental condition, both before and after the run.
 I participated not so much with the goal of beating my pace from the previous race, but to show myself that I'd learned from my mistakes.
 At the end, I achieved both - a slightly better time, at a fraction of the mental and physical exhaustion from Schliersee.